jasonmacduffie/isles-of-maga/breach.md

 - **Thrown** is a measure of skill in throwing weapons.
 - **Unarmed** is a measure of skill in fighting with bare hands.

-### Gifts

-Characters do not start with any gifts unless a flaw was taken.

-### Flaws
+### Traits

-Characters can take 0 to 2 flaws, which reward Experience Points before the game begins.
-This does not include obligatory racial flaws, which do not contribute to Experience Points and still allow taking 2 more flaws.
+Characters can take 0 to 2 traits.
+Traits are qualities of a person with good and bad aspects.
+Traits that apply to a specific attribute or skill can be directly applied to the skill score, at GM discretion.

+- **Good Natured:** You prefer to avoid violence.
+Combat rolls get a -2 penalty across the board, but get a +1

 ### Race